pycom/pycom-micropython-sigfox/readme.md

 1. Core library: libloragw
 ---------------------------

-This directory contains the sources of the library to build a gateway based on a Semtech LoRa multi-channel RF receiver (a.k.a. concentrator).
+This directory contains the sources of the library to build a LoRa Picocell Gateway based on a Semtech LoRa multi-channel RF receiver (a.k.a. concentrator).
 Once compiled all the code is contained in the libloragw.a file that will be statically linked (ie. integrated in the final executable).
 The library implements an USB CDC (virtual com port) to communicate with the embedded mcu.

 The library also comes with a bunch of basic tests programs that are used to test the different sub-modules of the library.